lvillasen/RedPitaya-Hello-World/README.md

 - Connect to the RedPitaya (*ssh root@rp-ip*)

-- Program the FPGA with the command *cat file_name.bit > /dev/xdevcfg*
+- Program the FPGA with the command *cat file_name.bit > /dev/xdevcfg* or use the bit file provided: *cat DAC-ASG.bit > /dev/xdevcfg*

 - Use the Jupyter-Notebook called DAC-ASG.ipynb provided to load an arbitrary waveform and to send it to channel 1 of the fast DAC.